vltansky/explain-changes-mcp/README.md

 # Explain Changes MCP

-**The new way to review AI-generated code.**
+**AI peer review for your code changes.**

-Get inline explanations that appear directly in your diff.
-No more jumping between the chat and your code to understand what changed.
+Just like humans review each other's PRs, your AI reviews its own changes — with inline annotations that appear directly in the diff.

 [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)